thovid/ioBroker.viessmannapi/README.md

 ## Notes
 - This adpater is in early development!
 Expect bugs, and feel free to report bugs here on github (https://github.com/thovid/ioBroker.viessmannapi/issues").

-- Currently, it is not implemented to change values or settings.
-This is planned for a future release.

 ## Changelog
 ### 1.2.0 (2018/12/18)
 * (thovid) added experimental support to execute actions on a feature via the `sendTo` function